Prof. Dr. Marcel Mohr

 - Mathematische Seminare zu den Themen Biomathematik, Mathematische Epidemiologie, Mathematische Modellierung, Parameterschätzung (Hochschule Darmstadt, 2019-2024)

 - Holmes, M.; Martinez-Navarro, H.; Mohr, M.; Chambard, J.M.; Ballet, V.; Vermersch, E.; Garry, A.; Schmidt, F.; Rodriguez, B. (2025).
 Quantitative assessment of the usability of electromechanical human-based modelling and simulation to replace Langendorff isolated rabbit heart experiments in the preclinical setting.
-Akzeptiert in Front.
+Front.
 Pharmacol.
+16:1671199 (Link)

 - Goldring, C. et al. (2025).
 Quantitative systems toxicology: modelling to mechanistically understand and predict drug safety.
-Akzeptiert in Nat.
+Nat.
 Rev. Drug Discov.
+(Link)

 - Trovato, C.; Mohr, M.; Schmidt, F.; Passini, E.; Rodriguez, B. (2022).
 Cross clinical-experimental-computational qualification of in silico drug trials on human cardiac Purkinje cells for proarrythmia risk prediction.
 Front.
 Toxicol.
 4:992650 (Link)